 1. Alright, let's start off with the usual drill.
 Create a new document.
 I have started with an artboard of width and height of 1000px.
 Also, it helps to have Smart Guides turned on.
 They are very helpful for aligning elements on the artboard.
 If you haven't already enabled them, hit Ctrl + U or go to View > Smart Guides.
-Now, with the Ellipse Tool (L) hold the option key and click anywhere on the artboard and in the pop up window, hit 280px in both width and width.
+Now, with the Ellipse Tool (L) click anywhere on the artboard and in the pop up window, hit 280px in both width and width.